-Safety lock to hold jaw in place when lifting items
+- Safety lock to hold the jaw in place when lifting items

 Then go shopping online or ask someone in your support network to pick one up at the local pharmacy or general store.
 In good condition, you can donate back to a charity re-store when you are done using it or sell to someone online using Craigslist or eBay.

 One of the biggest struggles of being on crutches is fixing meals ready to eat and then transporting them to the table or couch you’re going to eat at.
 Former crutch users recommend packing food up in airtight containers and toting them to your destination in your backpack or crutch bag, but another slick idea is to actually get a table on wheels that let you roll your meal to the place you are going to eat it.

 Of course, a rolling table (or overbed table like you find in hospitals) needs to be used on flat surfaces without much carpet-to-tile or carpet-to-hardwood disturbance.
 You can push or pull with your reacher grabber while propped up with one crutch, or simply use a crutch to push it the few feet to your sitting area.
 Rolling tables are also great for transporting your laptop or notebook, for example, to the area where you are planning on working, and provide a wider surface area to organize items.

 Being on crutches in the digital age will hopefully get a little easier with the help of virtual assistants who can do a multitude of things with a simple voice command – add items to your grocery list, play music, send emails and text messages, place calls, look up information, etc.